chloekeggen/gwas-project/README.md

 ```
 git clone https://github.com/chloekeggen/gwas-project.git
 ```
-It is recommended to download Anaconda and run package within Anaconda terminal in order to ensure dependencies and paths are maintained correctly.
+It is recommended to download Anaconda and run package within Anaconda terminal.
+Also, in order to ensure dependencies and paths are maintained correctly, it is recommended to create a new Anaconda environment.
 Then, continue with the following steps.
 ```
 cd gwas-project
 pip install -r requirements.txt